 - What is the age of entry for Lower School?

 - Does EA favor siblings and/or children of alumni in admission?

 - What is EA's percentage of students of color?

 - What effect will applying for financial aid have on my child's application?

 - Does EA offer scholarships?

-For Middle and Upper School, all five pieces of the application are important (application essay, transcript, recommendations, standardized testing, student visit).
-The strength of the transcript is of primary importance, recommendations and testing help us understand a child's readiness for our academic program.
-The student visit enables us to more fully round out the academic information.
+Middle and Upper School: All five pieces of the application (transcript, recommendations, standardized testing, student visit, and community impact) are important.
+While the strength of the transcript is of primary importance, recommendations and testing help us understand a child's readiness for our academic program.
+The student visit enables us to get to know the student in a more holistic way.

 Pre-Kindergarten and Kindergarten Age Guidelines: